-- intend to review a gender de-coding tool in recruitment to avoid deterring women from applying for roles or promotion due to hidden bias in language
+- Implemented a gender de-coding tool in recruitment to avoid deterring women from applying for roles or promotion due to hidden bias in language

 - adopting the recommendations from the Government Equalities Office [pdf] report Reducing the gender pay gap and improving gender equality in organisations: evidence-based actions for employers

 - Implementing the comprehensive and College-wide Athena Institutional Silver Award Action Plan and the Athena-related activity that affects academic, research and support staff in all academic departments

 - Provost’s and President’s Board members participated in training from a leading equality consultancy and are taking actions as a result, including strengthening a healthy workplace culture which encourages retention and progression of women

 - for academics returning from either maternity, adoption/surrogacy or shared parental leave so that they can concentrate on their research and their career breaks do not hold back their professional progression.